-Green building materials are taking over the construction industry, with an estimated 40 to 48 percent of all non-residential construction in the U.S. classified as green building, according to the U.S. Green Building Council.
+Green building materials are taking over the construction industry.
+The U.S Green Building Council estimates 40 to 48 percent of all non-residential construction in the U.S. classified are green.
 That’s a staggering increase from just 1.4 percent in 2005.

 Green building definitely isn’t a fad.
 According to USGBC, about 63 percent of construction firms worked on green projects over the past three years.

-With more than half of the country’s construction projects being classified as green, what does this mean for business owners, project managers, and general managers of construction companies in the door and hardware distribution, window and door manufacturing, commercial building materials, Division 10 distributing, specialized commercial equipment, and security industries?
+The government agency classifies more than half of the country’s construction projects as green.
+What does this mean for business owners, project managers, and general managers of construction companies in the door and hardware distribution, window and door manufacturing, commercial building materials, Division 10 distributing, specialized commercial equipment, and security industries?

 What is Green Building?

 The green building standard covers site sustainability, water use efficiency, energy efficiency, indoor environmental quality, and the building’s impact on the atmosphere in an effort to reduce construction’s impact on the environment.

 Green building, or using sustainable materials and practices in construction, is quickly becoming the industry standard.
 And as the country’s building sector is responsible for 40 percent of primary energy consumption.
 This is according to a study by the U.S. Department of Energy.
 It’s imperative that manufacturers create building materials that don’t take too much energy to produce.

 In fact, as part of the U.S. government’s plan to modernize the construction industry, the government plans to achieve a 20-percent reduction in costs in the construction of new buildings in the next few years.

 While the government is providing a big push for green construction, we can’t ignore the push by consumers.